 Proteins are broken down in your body to form amino acids.
 There are nine essential amino acids.
 These amino acids need to be consumed every day, hence the name ‘essential’.
 Protein foods include meat, seafood, eggs, chia seeds, fish and hempseed.

 Organic meat contains all nine essential amino acids in one mouthful, as do eggs.
 Vegetarians and vegans need to select foods that combine to create a complete protein in a slightly different way.
-I have written a blog and produced a video outlining how to create this.
+I have written a blog and produced a video outlining how to add more protein to vegetarian diet.
 Vegans and vegetarians need to combine protein and carbs to make up the essential amino acids.
 The easy-to-remember combo is ‘grain and pulse’ to form a complete vegetarian protein.

 Carbs are broken down by your body into glucose, and insulin is instantly released by your body whenever glucose is in circulation.
 Insulin and glucose are a team and work together.
 Insulin mops up glucose and feeds it to muscle or liver cells or panics and puts into storage – fat storage (also known as love handles).